Locals attend private screening for upcoming film “The Hill”

 Directors say it’s been a long time coming creating the movie, and they hope people watch and feel motivated.

-“It comes from the book of Samuel and it say he that honors me he will I honor, that’s what I want everybody to know” said Rickey Hill.
+“It comes from the book of Samuel and it says He that honors me he will I honor, that’s what I want everybody to know,” said Rickey Hill.

 The Hill will be in theaters Friday for the world to watch.